Desmond Tutu, anti-apartheid leader and voice of justice, dead at 90 - KESQ

 For six decades, Tutu — known affectionately as “the Arch” — was one of the primary voices in exhorting the South African government to end apartheid, the country’s official policy of racial segregation.
 After apartheid ended in the early ’90s and the long-imprisoned Nelson Mandela became president of the country, Tutu was named chair of South Africa’s Truth and Reconciliation Commission.

+“He was larger than life, and for so many in South Africa and around the world his life has been a blessing,” the foundation said in a statement.
+“His contributions to struggles against injustice, locally and globally, are matched only by the depth of his thinking about the making of liberatory futures for human societies.”

-His civil and human rights work led to prominent honors from around the world.
-President Obama awarded him the Presidential Medal of Freedom in 2009.
+Tutu’s civil and human rights work led to prominent honors from around the world.
+Former US President Barack Obama awarded him the Presidential Medal of Freedom in 2009.
 In 2012, Tutu was awarded a $1 million grant by the Mo Ibrahim Foundation for “his lifelong commitment to speaking truth to power.”
 The following year, he received the Templeton Prize for his “life-long work in advancing spiritual principles such as love and forgiveness which has helped to liberate people around the world.”

 Most notably, he received the 1984 Nobel Peace Prize, following in the footsteps of his countryman, Albert Lutuli, who received the prize in 1960.